Implications of Cold, Wet Midwestern Weather on Spring Planting and Fertility Management

 - Find out how nitrogen levels may be affected by the recent cold, wet weather with FieldView™ nitrogen management tools.
 These resources can help you find potential shortfalls so you can adjust your nitrogen plan moving forward as necessary.

 - Throughout the year, you can use the FieldView™ platform to monitor nitrogen status by field zone and use this information to build variable rate nitrogen scripts to meet goals and protect yield.

 While you can’t control the weather, you can adapt to it, and FieldView platform tools and resources can help you as move through planting season and beyond.

 Looking ahead, the cold and stormy pattern looks to abate over the next couple of weeks as we head into May, allowing farmers opportunities to get into the field and plant.
 Cold soils may linger in certain areas of the Midwest, but you can count on Climate LLC to stay on top of changes in the weather so you can be as prepared as possible.

 About The Authors

-Jeff Massey is the atmospheric science technical lead for The Climate Corporation.
+Jeff Massey is the atmospheric science technical lead for Climate LLC.
 He has a Ph.D. in atmospheric science and has been with Climate for almost three years, focusing on delivering agronomically relevant weather information to the organization.

-Steven De Gryze is a scientific software engineering manager for The Climate Corporation.
+Steven De Gryze is a scientific software engineering manager for Climate LLC.
 He has a Ph.D in environmental sciences and master’s degrees in statistics and environmental sciences from Katholieke Universiteit Leuven in Belgium.